-- Brainstem Aura Migraine: (previously known as Basilar Type) may have a few different symptoms associated with it, such as: visual disturbances, pins & needles, speech problems, vertigo, imbalance, ringing in the ears, and more.
+- Brainstem Aura Migraine: (previously known as Basilar Type) may have a few different symptoms associated with it, such as visual disturbances, pins & needles, speech problems, vertigo, imbalance, ringing in the ears, and more.
 This complex form of migraine is believed to be caused by mutated genes (such as ATP1A2 or CACNA1A).

-- Hemiplegic Migraine: Is considered to be rare inherited condition that presents with stroke-like symptoms, muscle weakness, and is a subset of migraine aura.
+- Hemiplegic Migraine: Is considered to be a rare inherited condition that presents with stroke-like symptoms, muscle weakness, and is a subset of migraine aura.
 It is believed to be caused by a defect or mutation of genes (such as in ATP1A2, CACNA1A or SCN1A).

 - Male Hormonal Migraine: It is believed that some men suffer from migraines due to low testosterone levels (a.k.a.
-“Low T”); However, studies have shown that testosterone therapy may have associated health risks (such as heart-attack).
+“Low T”); However, studies have shown that testosterone therapy may have associated health risks (such as heart attack).

 - Abdominal Migraine: This condition is far more likely to occur in children, than adults.
 It’s believed that children who suffer from this type of migraine outgrow the abdominal discomfort before or around adolescence and then go on to acquire typical migraines with head pain, as they mature.
 This leads researchers to believe that there could be a significant link between colic and migraine.